Skip to main content

 (A) Definitions for this rule.

-For the purpose of this rule, the following terms shall be defined as follows:
+For the purpose of this rule, the following terms are defined as follows:

 (1) "Affected area" means the portion of a distribution system where the pressure of the system has dropped below twenty pounds per square inch (psig) at ground level.